svaksha/yaksha/README.md

 You can also use `pip` to install ansible but I prefer the `apt-get` package.
 Note that if you have a standalone machine this step is a manual process, else automated for the network installation.

-2. Now clone this repo and execute the scripts.
+2. Now clone [this repo][https://github.com/svaksha/yaksha/].
 For SSH, use the URL `git@github.com:svaksha/yaksha.git` via the clone command:

 ```
 git clone ssh://github.com/svaksha/yaksha.git